-As AGBT Precision Health enters our 7th year we continue to focus on technologies, implementation, and major research breakthroughs.
+As AGBT Precision Health enters our 7th year, we continue to focus on technologies, implementation, and major research breakthroughs

 Over the last several years, this meeting has highlighted the most provocative discoveries and major initiatives in genomic medicine from leaders of national healthcare systems, genomics institutes, international biobank initiatives, transformative diagnostic approaches, and hospital-based implementation and reimbursement.
-Continuing the historical focus of AGBT on technologies and public-private partnerships, the Precision Health Meeting highlights innovative technologies and their impact in clinical diagnostics and therapeutic development, as well as the evolving view of genotype-phenotype interpretation from rare variants to polygenic risk scores.
+Continuing the historical focus of AGBT on technologies and public-private partnerships, the Precision Health Meeting highlights innovative technologies and their impact on clinical diagnostics and therapeutic development, as well as the evolving view of genotype-phenotype interpretation from rare variants to polygenic risk scores.

 This event is for leading genomic researchers, healthcare professionals, and healthcare industry stakeholders.
 We bring together practitioners and innovators at the interface of genomics, medicine, and health to usher in a new era of precision medicine.
-Our aim is to pass the torch from pioneering researchers and developers of genome technologies to first movers in healthcare who are establishing standards of care and cutting-edge applications for genome technology in everyday clinical practice.
+We aim to pass the torch from pioneering researchers and developers of genome technologies to first movers in healthcare who are establishing standards of care and cutting-edge applications for genome technology in everyday clinical practice.

 Universities and Governments

 (In person meetings have averaged 350 attendees)

 Attend AGBT’s Precision Health meeting focusing on technologies, implementation, and major research breakthroughs.